 Take a few minutes before bed or while you are waiting on dinner to cook to pre-make school lunches.
 Having those in the fridge ready to grab and go will save you a lot of stress in the morning.

 You may also consider pre-making breakfasts as well.
 You could easily make a few batches of pancakes, breakfast burritos, boiled eggs, or muffins.
 Plan a free afternoon to pre-cook breakfasts and then all you’ll have to do is heat them up in the microwave and have a fast warm meal for everyone without much morning effort.
 This freezer friendly egg muffin recipe is wonderful.
 They take under a minute to heat in the microwave.
+If you struggle with Meal Planning, be sure to check out 101 Mealing Planning Ideas & Tips.

 Make a Plan